 - Provide a holistic perspective of your online business

 And if you really find them a chore you can try to prevent them happening.
 Try counteracting your negative reviews by targeting positive ones.
 Once again, this is where an Amazon feedback tool comes in.
 You can set up your Feedback rules in such a way that requests are only sent to customers without open tickets.
 This way you’re more likely to reduce the amount of negative feedback you may receive.

 *Important to remember*

 On October 3, 2016, Amazon banned incentivized reviews connected to free or discounted products.
-So don’t forget that when you decide to start requesting reviews from your customers.
+So don’t forget that when you decide to start requesting customer feedback for Amazon from your customers.

 Excuse #4: “It’s not worth the investment”

 This point can be argued over and over again.
 It is difficult to see the return on investment with reviews in general—let alone when you spend on an Amazon feedback management tool.
 However, if you don’t have the reviews in the first place, you can’t use them as bait to attract new customers.
 Take Nordstrom as an example.

-The department store has built up its online reviews to the point where it shows the ratings—good and bad—under each product.
+The department store has built up its Amazon customer feedback reviews to the point where it shows the ratings—good and bad—under each product.
 This way the customer can get an all-around view of the product from the get-go.